DENIED DISABILITY? 1-844-4-DISABILITY

 Below are CBC’s reported 10 careers, picked out of 21 major job categories, in which full-time employees are most likely to report an episode of major depression in a given year.
 But it certainly does not mean you should pick another profession.

 1. Nursing home workers/caregivers: according to a survey from the Substance Abuse and Mental Health Services Administration, nursing home workers were four times more likely to experience depression compared to other occupations.
-The nature of having to take care of people that are ill and in need of constant care can be overwhelming, as it often requires dealing with difficult emotions, long hours, and high-pressure situations.
+The nature of having to take care of people who are ill and in need of constant care can be overwhelming, as it often requires dealing with difficult emotions, long hours, and high-pressure situations.

-2. Food industry workers: depression is common in people that work in the food industry, including restaurant workers and fast-food chefs.
-The long hours, low pay, difficult working conditions and perception of being underappreciated makes it common for individuals working in the food industry to experience depression.
+2. Food industry workers: depression is common in people who work in the food industry, including restaurant workers and fast-food chefs.
+The long hours, low pay, difficult working conditions and perception of being underappreciated make it common for individuals working in the food industry to experience depression.
 Women in this field of work are especially vulnerable to depression due to the gender gap in wages, as well as the fact that they are often overworked or underpaid; 15% of women in the food industry are reported to be depressed, compared to just 10% of their male peers.

-3. Social Workers: working in a job that requires providing emotional and practical support to individuals in need can be very rewarding but it also comes with a high risk of depression.
-Social workers are exposed to difficult and traumatic stories which can lead to depression, burnout and compassion fatigue.In 2009, a paper published in the Canadian Social Work Review revealed that more than 1,000 Ontario social workers had reported feelings of stress (60%), depression (40%) and frequent illness when surveyed three years prior.
+3. Social Workers: working in a job that requires providing emotional and practical support to individuals in need can be very rewarding, but it also comes with a high risk of depression.
+Social workers are exposed to difficult and traumatic stories, which can lead to depression, burnout and compassion fatigue.
+In 2009, a paper published in the Canadian Social Work Review revealed that more than 1,000 Ontario social workers had reported feelings of stress (60%), depression (40%) and frequent illness when surveyed three years prior.
 This data underscores just how taxing it can be to work as a social worker.

-4. Health care workers: depression is especially common among health care workers such as doctors, nurses, and other personnel working in the health profession.
-Styra et al. (2021) reported that 31.5% of Canadian health care workers were experiencing depression as a result of their work.
+4. Healthcare workers: depression is especially common among healthcare workers such as doctors, nurses, and other personnel working in the health profession.
+Styra et al. (2021) reported that 31.5% of Canadian healthcare workers were experiencing depression as a result of their work.
 The uncertainty surrounding the different dangers of working in a hospital, the long hours and the constant exposure to trauma can all contribute to depression.

 5. Creative individuals: writers, musicians, and artists often face a lifestyle of inconsistent salary, schedules and opportunities.
 This can lead to depression due to financial insecurity and the inability to control their career trajectory.
 Creative individuals are often impacted by depression, as they typically battle depression, anxiety and creative blocks while pursuing their passion.
 It can be challenging for these individuals to find a balance between artistic expression and managing depression.
 In some cases, these individuals move into their creative field to find an outlet for their emotional struggles, only to have their daily work fuel their experience of depression.

 6. Teachers: depression is very common among teachers due to the demands of the job.
 Long hours, low pay and lack of autonomy can lead to depression in this line of work.
 Limited resources, difficulties with challenging students and the feeling of having to constantly prove themselves can be overwhelming for teachers, resulting in depression.
 The CTF/FCE did a survey in 2020 of teachers across Canada.
-Startlingly, almost 70% of the respondents were anxious about their mental health and welfare, citing problems like COVID-19, salary concerns and increasingly violence at schools.
+Startlingly, almost 70% of the respondents were anxious about their mental health and welfare, citing problems like COVID-19, salary concerns and increasing violence at schools.

 7. First responders: depression is very common in the first responder community due to the job’s high emotional and psychological demands.
 Exposure to traumatic events, burnout and PTSD can all cause depression.
 A study conducted by the Canadian Mental Health Association in 2017 found that firefighters and police officers were at higher risk of depression due to the high risk of depression associated with their lines of work.